 - company details and locations are valid (or are part of a larger company group)

 - all disclosures are reviewed internally for risk

 - financial statements, professional indemnity, public liability insurances and workers compensation certificates are valid (buyers can request these documents at any time)

 - a seller's website, LinkedIn and business contact information is current and correct

 Where indicated, we also check if the seller:

 - is a small to medium enterprise (SME)

 - has been registered in the last five years

 - offers recruitment services, such as payroll services

-Sellers can select from several areas of expertise.
+Sellers can select from several service categories.
 These relate to the services they wish to provide to buyers.
 Technical competency is assessed against the relevant criteria for each category selected.
 Every submission is reviewed by two independent experts.